JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Pavel Hrabec/Azure: SIEM Integration with ChatGPT/Readme.md

 1. Create Playbook for ChatGPT from Scratch in Azure Cloud

-2. Assign Appropriate Permissions to ChatGPT
+2. Assign Appropriate Permissions to the Playbook

 3. Demonstrate How to Run ChatGPT on Incidents